cfjedimaster/raymondcamden2023/src/posts/2024/01/08/2024-01-08-using-ai-and-pdf-services-to-automate-document-summaries.md

 let result = await req.json();
 ```

 And that's it.
-As a finals tep, I simply output it:
+As a final step, I simply output it:

 ```js
 console.log(`Summary of PDF:\n${result[0].summary}`);